 Official Firefox rebrand

-Our branding agency creates visual identities and develop brand strategies for growing startups and tech companies from the San Francisco Bay Area, New York, Los Angeles and other tech hubs around the world.
+Our branding agency creates visual identities and develops brand strategies for growing startups and tech companies from the San Francisco Bay Area, New York, Los Angeles and other tech hubs around the world.

 Official Firefox rebrand

 Design for the world's first audio word processor

 Iconography guidelines, assets and web design for the advanced and trusted digital forensics solution

 Rebranding a solution that securely routes money abroad.
 Acquired by WorldFirst

 Brand identity for iOS AppStore's most downloaded app by Snapchat

 Rebranding and e-commerce solution used by 180,000 entrepreneurs